Skip to contents

 ppl2$files

-#> tool_parser parser bname size lastmodified path pattern prefix
+## tool_parser parser bname size lastmodified path pattern prefix schema group

 After tidying the data of interest, we can write the tidy tibbles to various formats, like Apache Parquet, PostgreSQL, CSV/TSV and R’s RDS.
 Below we can see that the id specified is added to the written files in an additional nemo_id column.
 This can be used e.g. to distinguish results from different runs in a data pipeline.
 When writing to a database like PostgreSQL, another column nemo_pfix is used to distinguish results from the same run from the same tool.